Xilinx/graffitist/README.md

 The metagraph `.meta` contains the graph and training metadata (e.g. variable collections, weight regularization).
 It is not necessary in static mode, but required in retrain mode.
 Refer [here](https://www.tensorflow.org/api_guides/python/meta_graph) for details on exporting TensorFlow metagraph.

-The calibration set `.npy` contains N randomly sampled images with data pre-processing applied, stored as a numpy array of shape `[N, H, W, C]`.
+The calibration set `.npy` contains N randomly sampled images with applied data pre-processing, stored as a numpy array of shape `[N, H, W, C]`.

 ### Set paths